patrikholmberg/Sitecore-MVC-GCRR/README.md

 Be warned though, having several global rules will affect the performance of the site!

-In this repository you will find a processor for Sitecore MVC that enabled Global Conditional Rendering Rules and also condition (might show up more conditions and actions)
+In this repository you will find a processor for Sitecore MVC that enabled Global Conditional Rendering Rules and also a condition that checks if a renderings datasource have any versions.
+(might show up more conditions and actions)